 On this page you can easily browse through all the beautiful beaches of east Sardinia.
 The beaches are located in the following areas, from north to south: Gulf of Orosei, the Dorgali area, the Baunei area, and around the Gulf of Tortoli.

-Beaches of East Sardinia - Orosei
+East Sardinia - Orosei

 Beaches Near Orosei